dr-you-group/dicom-header-extractor/dicom-header-extractor.exe/README.md

 ### For macOS:

 1. Installation:
-   - Download the macOS installer [here](https://drive.google.com/file/d/1tYCx-UA2h6waTXDPyEnU-6qUm29ZgQgP/view?usp=drive_link).
+   - Download the macOS installer [here](https://drive.google.com/file/d/1csmpAYqmiIF60swIJA4TUmD_gKxFd1Se/view?usp=drive_link).
    - Extract the downloaded ZIP file.
-   - Inside the extracted folder, run `main.app` to install the application.
+   - Inside the extracted folder, run `dicom-header-extractor.app` to install the application.

 2. Steps to Use:
-   - Open the Applications folder and find DICOM Metadata Extractor.
-   - Double-click `main.app` to launch the application.
    - Follow the same steps as described for Windows (steps 2 to 5 under Windows usage).

 ## Additional Notes